Skip to main content

 • Appflow App ID: If an ID number is listed in parentheses, then press Enter.
 Otherwise, the ID can be found within Appflow.

 • Channel Name: A channel points to a specific Live Update build of your app that will be shared with any devices configured to listen to that channel for updates.
-Every app has two default channels: Production for App Store releases and Master for local development on your phone/device.
-For now, enter "Master."
+Every app has two default channels: Production for App Store releases and Main for local development on your phone/device.
+For now, enter "Main."

 • Update Method: The app will check for updates in the background.
 If an update is available it will be downloaded and installed while the user is using the older version.
 The next time they launch the app or the app has been in background for a specified duration, the new version will be loaded.
 Choose "auto" for now, which means the app will update immediately on startup.